 Although we recommend Sequoia Guides, there are other options in case she’s booked when you want to visit.
-Here are some tours from Viator and some others from Get Your Guide.
-We’ve had great experiences through both platforms.
+To get discounts on tours in the area, we recommend Get Your Guide or Viator (which offers 51% off last-minute tours!).

 A Sequoia National Park shuttle service is available to pick families up from their hotel if they’d rather not drive.
 The $20 round trip fare includes park admission.
 After the 1.5-2.5 hour ride, the shuttle drops riders off at the Giant Forest Museum where families can take any of the four free in-park shuttles to popular destinations and trailheads.

 The entire day, marked by a thawing ground, the powerful yet peaceful trees, and the pillows of clouds drifting through a cerulean sky, made us grateful that it was a newspaperman from Visalia, George Stewart, who played such a large part in President Harris’s decision to declare Sequoia National Park, in 1890, the second National Park in the nation.
 Years later, Visalia again played a role in the park’s preservation when, at the Palace Hotel in 1915, (Stop 15 on the Historic Visalia Walking Trail) a group of influential men, assembled by Stephen Mathers, met for dinner before embarking on a two-week journey through the Sierra Mountains to experience for themselves the vision of these mystical trees and climb Mt.
 Whitney.
 It was from this adventure that the men, nicknamed the Mathers Mountain Party, committed themselves to becoming stewards of these groves by cementing the legislation to create the United States National Park Service, which President Wilson signed into law in 1916.
 Mathers became the first director of the NPS a year later.